openstack/kolla-ansible/doc/source/admin/advanced-configuration.rst

 for any certificates that are either self-signed or signed by a private CA, and are not already present in the service image trust store.

-All certificate file names will have the "kolla-customca-" prefix appended to it when it is copied into the containers.
+All certificate file names will have the "kolla-customca-" prefix prepended to it when it is copied into the containers.
 For example, if a certificate file is named "internal.crt", it will be named "kolla-customca-internal.crt" in the containers.